IDR/deployment/docs/monitoring.md

 # IDR Monitoring

-Each IDR deployment has it's own monitoring system.
+Each IDR deployment has its own monitoring system.

 ## Metrics